The 6 Key Principles of Effective Stakeholder Management

 How to Create a Stakeholder Management Strategy

-Project managers often get this title of a glorified translator between the executors and the stakeholders.
+Project managers often get the title of a glorified translator between the executors and the stakeholders.
 They often need to possess top communication and relationship management skills to ensure that:

 • Every stakeholder’s objective is clear.